 Today’s project showcase comes from Emma Rothberg, a PhD Candidate in the History Department focusing on Nineteenth and early Twentieth century urban, cultural, and gender history.
 Her project was done in her capacity as the U.S. Supreme Court Justice Ruth Bader Ginsburg Predoctoral Fellow in Gender Studies at the National Women’s History Museum.
 For more on Emma’s work with the museum, please go to the organization’s website.

-In November, Emma and a colleague were tasked with creating a Google Arts and Culture exhibit on Maria Tallchief, America’s first prima ballerina and a proud member of the Osage Nation.
+In November, a colleague and I were tasked with creating a Google Arts and Culture exhibit on Maria Tallchief, America’s first prima ballerina and a proud member of the Osage Nation.
 The exhibit was commissioned by Google and was featured as part of the November 14, 2020 Google Doodle celebrating Native American Heritage Month.
 The exhibit sought to tell a story that was both personal and national in scope, focusing not only on Tallchief’s amazing life but also on her place in global affairs, United States history, and ballet history.